 Customers for our products include both large multinational and smaller OEMs.
 We maintain relationships with OEMs in a diverse range of industries encompassing the military, industrial, medical, and consumer market sectors.
 The following table estimates net product revenues in the market sectors.

-e Years Ended cember 31,
+December

-Market 2013 2012
+Market 2014 2013

-Commercial 1.
-4% 16%
+Commercial 23% 14%

-Military 6 8% 61%
+Military 59% 68%

-Commercial and Military 1 8% 23%
+Commercial and Military 19% 18%

 The following table represents the domestic and international revenues as a percentage of total net revenues: